 Specific procedures have been developed by Material Interface to record the surface chemistry of these samples.
 The analysis can also be conducted according to specifications in standards published by Sematech and SEMI.

-When stainless steel is analyzed with XPS or Auger, four steps are included.
+B. Analytical Steps When stainless steel is analyzed with XPS or Auger, four steps are included:

 The right iron spectrum was obtained from a sample that had undergone experimental passivation, while the left iron spectrum was from a standard passivation treatment.
 XPS demonstrated there is more metallic iron present on the surface of the experimentally passivated material, resulting in subsequent rust formation.